nokogerra/home-lab-ca/roles/sub_ca/readme.md

 # Home lab sub CA
 > **Do not change the ansible inventory structure, group names must remain the same.
-Groups are used for "delegate_to" in some tasks**
+Groups are used for "delegate_to" in some tasks**.
+Actually, inventory group names are used inside roles only in case of "sub_ca", however it's better to keep the ansible inventory unified.
+> Just put root CA FQDN or IP into root_ca group.
 > Just put root CA and sub CA FQDNs or IPs into root_ca and sub_ca groups accodringly.
 > Otherwise, you should search/replace all entries of the ansible inventory group names in all home-lab-ca roles.<br />